jankais3r/VirtualHPS/README.md

 This is the current way that modern Unity, UE and HoloPlayCore apps get access to calibration data.
 The [NNG](https://nng.nanomsg.org)-based [CBOR](https://cbor.io)-encoded inter-process endpoint is available at `ipc:///tmp/holoplay-driver.ipc`.
 Besides the lens calibration data this endpoint also provides render window location, which is why modern apps like the [HoloPlay Studio](https://learn.lookingglassfactory.com/onboarding/6) don't ask you to manually choose a display.

 #### 3) Standard websocket ✅
 This enpoint exists to enable [Holoplay.js/Three.js](https://docs.lookingglassfactory.com/developer-tools/three) integration in web browsers.
-I was debating whether to include this in VirtualHPS as web apps can be ran on any platform and therefore there is no obvious benefit to running them in a virtual machine.
+I was debating whether to include this in VirtualHPS as web apps can be run on any platform and therefore there is no obvious benefit to running them in a virtual machine.
 Eventually I included it because it didn't take much effort to implement and it might be useful to somebody.
 This API endpoint runs at the address `ws://127.0.0.1:11222/`.

 #### 3) NNG websocket ☑️
 I wasn't able to gather much about the inner workings or the purpose behind this special websocket, besided the fact that it runs at `ws://127.0.0.1:11222/driver` and uses the `rep.sp.nanomsg.org` websocket subprotocol.
 Currently not implemented in VirtualHPS.